adamvi/NCME_Ranked_SIMEX_SGP/PITCHME.md

 Unfortunately ...
 - SIMEX corrected SGPs also have technical limitations. |
-  - Student level SIMEX SGPs have larger errors than the uncorrected ones |
+  - Student level SIMEX SGPs have larger errors than uncorrected (bias-variance trade-off) |
     + SIMEX SGPs preferred for aggregated results (mean or median SGPs) |
     + Uncorrected preferred for student level reporting |